-Anthony has started communicating in a group and improved his behaviour.
+Anthony has started communicating in a group and improved his behavior.
 Let’s take a look at sample overviews.

 The chart below shows Anthony progress in the Colours game, Improvement mode.
 The higher difficulty level seems to have been more interesting to him.
-He played it more regularly – and successfully right from the start, which allowed him to advance in the game.
+He played it more regularly – and success right from the start, which allowed him to advance in the game.
 There were minor setbacks in learning between sessions that were held on the same day.
-The teacher concluded that Anthony had difficulties recognising the colour purple and distinguishing similar colours, such as red and pink.
+The teacher concluded that Anthony had difficulties recognizing the color purple and distinguishing similar colors, such as red and pink.